 Undoubtedly, you’ll be able to ride the fat bike for a long time with extra comfort on any surface.
 Those who want to exercise or go on lengthy trips can also choose the fat bikes.
 Even you can burn up to a thousand calories each hour.

 People often ask, “Are fat-tire bikes good on the pavement?”
-Basically, fat-tire bikes are suitable for all types of terrain and particularly for paved areas.
-The biggest selling point comes from this feature.
+Fat-tire bikes are suitable for all types of terrain, particularly paved areas.
+This feature is the biggest selling point.
 Even so, the bike will be excellent for touring because of its MTB-style extra-wide tires.

 Are Road Bikes Good For Long Distance?